 <3 <3 <3

-There’s an eco trail which you can take and that trail leads to a more majestic view of the lake.
+There’s an eco trail that leads to beaitiful views of the lake and the volcano.

 My sisters and I